brudnak/brudnak/README.md

 ### 👋 Hi there

-- :sparkling_heart: Associate Software Engineer at T-Mobile
+- :sparkling_heart: Associate Go Software Engineer at T-Mobile
 - :email: Get in touch <a href="mailto:brudnak@protonmail.com">brudnak@protonmail.com</a>
 - :owl: I'm currently working on my (B.S.) in Software Development at **WGU**
 - :whale: I'm passionate about the Go programming language